 The Companies & The Oil

-We’re working with our coalition partners – including Food and Water Watch, Santa Barbara Standing Rock Coalition, Safe Energy Now, and Sierra Club – to ensure these projects are stopped before they can further wreck our climate and water.
+We’re working with our coalition partners – including Food and Water Watch, Safe Energy Now, and Sierra Club Los Padres Chapter– to ensure these projects are stopped before they can further wreck our climate and water.

 About the Companies:

 AERA: Aera (owned by Shell and ExxonMobil) is proposing to drill 296 new oil wells.
 The company would use the energy-intensive practices of cyclic steam injection — also known as “steam fracking”— to extract up to 10,000 barrels of oil per day.
 For more information, visit the County’s Planning and Development Page: https://www.countyofsb.org/plndev/projects/energy/AERA.sbc

 PetroRock: PetroRock, the third company, is proposing to drill 230 new cyclic steam injection wells in Cat Canyon.
 For more information, visit the County’s Planning and Development Page: https://www.countyofsb.org/plndev/projects/energy/PetroRock.sbc

 About the Oil:

 Because of the properties of the oil itself, coupled with the the extraction and refining methods necessary to produce it, California oil in general has a higher greenhouse gas (GHG) emissions potential, making it some of the dirtiest oil in the country.
-The same is true for Santa Barbara County – this isn’t fast-flowing “sweet crude”; the thickness of the oil found in Santa Barbara County requires more emissions-intensive techniques for extraction.
+The same is true for Santa Barbara County.
+This oil isn’t fast-flowing “sweet crude”; the thickness of the oil found in Santa Barbara County requires highly emissions-intensive techniques for extraction.
 The oil that would be extracted from the three new proposed projects in Santa Barbara county is more like the Canadian tar sands – an oil-deposit that has been labelled “game over” for the climate – than the lighter crude that was extracted here in the past.
-The oil that one of the companies, AERA, is hoping to extract is so heavy that lighter crude will need to be trucked from Bakersfield to mix with the heavier oil before it can be sent back to Bakersfield for refining.
+The oil that one of the companies, Aera, is hoping to extract is so heavy that lighter crude will need to be trucked from Bakersfield to mix with the heavier oil before it can be sent back to Bakersfield for refining.
 The process would take about 30,000 total truck miles per day, aggravating air pollution and traffic and contributing even more carbon emissions.

 Ready to get involved?
 Click here!